temislabs/database/CONTRIBUTING.md

 ## Unit Testing

 All pull requests must be accompanied by passing unit tests and complete code coverage.
-The Temis Framework uses phpunit for testing.
+The Sura Framework uses phpunit for testing.

 [Learn about PHPUnit](https://github.com/sebastianbergmann/phpunit/)